 Italy’s use of taxpayers’ money to manage the liquidation of regional lenders Veneto Banca and Banca Popolare di Vicenza was a suboptimal response to a difficult situation.
 The alternative – bailing in senior bondholders – would present its own problems.
 In terms of confidence, market turmoil and damage to economic activity, a bail-in might have even been worse.
 Regardless, the outcome undermines the credibility of financial regulation in the euro area and may damage prospects for European banking union.

-The rescues did not technically break the European Union's rules about the resolution of troubled banks as set out in the BRRD.
+The rescues did not technically break the European Union’s rules about the resolution of troubled banks as set out in the BRRD.
 Italy exploited a loophole, and the European Commission approved the action.
-On 23 June the European Central Bank determined the banks were 'failing or likely to fail'.
-The Single Resolution Board – which was opened to ensure the orderly resolution of failing banks – determined that resolution was not in the public interest, stating that 'neither of these banks provides critical functions, and their failure is not expected to have significant adverse impact on financial stability.'
+On 23 June the European Central Bank determined the banks were ‘failing or likely to fail’.
+The Single Resolution Board – the purpose of which is to ensure the orderly resolution of failing banks – determined that resolution was not in the public interest, stating that ‘neither of these banks provides critical functions, and their failure is not expected to have significant adverse impact on financial stability.’

 Despite its legality, the deal clearly contradicts the spirit of banking union and the BRRD.
 In this context, the exuberant reaction of the markets was extraordinary, if unsurprising.
 Over the course of Monday FTSE MIB, Italy’s benchmark stock index, rose 0.8%.
 Intensa shares rose 3.5%.
 This was to be expected: two banks were saved and the private sector did not have to bear any of the losses.